wandb/docs/docs/ref/python/integrations/wandbtracer.md

 This handler will log the model architecture and run traces to Weights and Biases.
-It is rare that you will need to instantiate this class directly.
-Instead, you should use the `WandbTracer.init()` method to set up the handler and make it the default handler.
 This will ensure that all LangChain activity is logged to W&B.